crowdbotics/modules/modules/django-qr-code/qr_code/qr_code/README.md

 # QRCode
+QrCode module we will generate a QR code at the backend, and integrate QR code scanning at the frontend.
+The module has ability to scan Qrcode at the frontend from the provided string.

 Following dependency is used to generate Qr at the backend
+# Setup
+Install the required dependency for the module.
 ```
 pip install qrcode
 ```
 Start the server by running the following command :

 ```
+python manage.py migrate
 python manage.py runserver
 ```